Ayushmaan-PCG/Maze-Rush-Privacy-Policy/README.md

 ## Service Providers

-I do not employ third-party companies or individuals to facilitate my Game ("Service Providers"), and I do not share any information with them.
+I do not employ third-party companies or individuals to facilitate my Game, and I do not share any information with them.

 ## Security